-Our business activities converge with the interests of many people, which is why engaging with our various stakeholders is particularly important to us.
+Engaging our various stakeholders is highly important to us.
 Through this dialogue, we communicate our decisions and actions transparently in order to secure our social license to operate.
-We aim to unite divergent interests as far as possible, as well as build and sustain trust.
+We aim to unite divergent interests, as well as build and sustain trust.

 Dialogue at various levels

 Our key stakeholders include our employees, customers and business partners, patients, the Merck family as the majority owner of the company, shareholders, and our suppliers.
-We engage in a continuous dialogue with our stakeholders.
-We use this exchange to identify important trends and developments in society and in our business areas – and to take them into account when shaping our responsible entrepreneurship.
+We pursue a continuous dialogue with our stakeholders and use these exchanges to identify important trends and developments in society and in our business fields so as to incorporate these into our corporate responsibility endeavors.

-We regularly conduct a systematic materiality analysis, which gives us indications of stakeholder expectations.
-In this way, we identify the economic, social and environmental issues that are important to our stakeholders – and thus also to us.
+We regularly conduct a systematic materiality analysis to learn about our stakeholders’ expectations.
+In doing so, we identify the economic, social and environmental issues that are important to our stakeholders – and thus also to us.

-We have established guidelines and principles for interaction with certain stakeholders.
-The focus is always on acting in accordance with the rules.
-For example, we have defined internal policies and review processes for patient relationships as well as interactions with healthcare stakeholders and business partnerships.
+We have established guidelines and principles for interactions with certain stakeholders, with a focus on compliance.
+For example, we have defined internal policies and review processes for patient relationships, interactions with healthcare stakeholders, and business partnerships.

 Employee engagement surveys